 We began formal discussions with the City Manager last April and submitted a proposal for a budget of $1.375 million on August 10.
 The City Council weighed in on the issue in October, directing staff to negotiate a new agreement with FAAS that would enable it to maintain the same high level of service it currently provides the public.

-Under its current contract with the City, FAAS must raise the lion's share of a million-dollar budget through public donations and fundraisers.
-The new contract proposed by FAAS covers operation costs, addresses a staffing shortage among other chronic issues, and gives the shelter room to grow along with the City of Alameda.
+Under its current $300,000 contract with the City, FAAS must raise the lion's share of a million-dollar budget through public donations and fundraisers.
+The new contract proposed in August by FAAS covered operation costs, addressed a staffing shortage among other chronic issues, and gave the shelter room to grow along with the City of Alameda.

 How you can help

-As the City considers its next steps in the negotiation, here's what you can do to support FAAS.
+Here's what you can do to support FAAS.
 Call and email City Manager Jill Keimach, Mayor Trish Spencer, and Alameda City councilmembers, and write letters to the editors of Alameda's two papers.
 (See Talking Points, below.)
-Ask the City to accept FAAS's proposal and fund its animal shelter at a level that will allow it to continue to save 95% of Alameda's homeless pets.
+Ask the City to accept FAAS's $908,000 proposal and fund its animal shelter at a level that will allow it to continue to save 95% of Alameda's homeless pets.

 Mayor Trish Spencer, email@example.com, 510-747-4701